forestrf/stun/README.md

 ====
 [![Build Status](https://travis-ci.org/WebRTC-csharp/stun.svg?branch=master)](https://travis-ci.org/WebRTC-csharp/stun)

-Ported from [hf/stun](https://github.com/hf/stun) from Java to CSharp
+Ported from [hf/stun](https://github.com/hf/stun) from Java to C#

-This is a small, pure-CSharp library that implements the STUN message format as well as a non-blocking STUN client and server.
+This is a small, pure-C# library that implements the STUN message format as well as a non-blocking STUN client and server.

 This port is optimized to prevent generating garbage